spinnaker/spinnaker.github.io/guides/user/pipeline/triggers-with-artifactsrewrite/webhooks/index.md

 configuration points out that we can hit `http://localhost:8084/webhooks/webhook/demo` to trigger the pipeline.
-The endpoint depends on how you've configured your [Spinnaker endpoints](/setup/security) -- if you're running on a different endpoint, e.g.
-`https://api.spinnaker-prod.net`, that'll be shown instead.
+The endpoint depends on how you've configured your [Spinnaker endpoints](/setup/security) -- if you're running on a different endpoint, for example `https://api.spinnaker-prod.net`, that'll be shown instead.

 Keeping track of that endpoint as `$ENDPOINT` (it will depend on where Spinnaker is installed), save that pipeline, and run: